bertofurth/Seagate-Central-Samba/README_CROSS_COMPILE.md

     ./build-samba-15-samba.sh
     ./build-samba-16-krb5.sh
     ./build-samba-17-libtirpc-with-krb5.sh

-There is a script called **run-all-build-samba.sh** that will execute all the individual build scripts in order however this is only recommended once you are confident that the build will run without issue.

 ### Optional - Reduce the software size
 You can reduce the size of the software that will be installed